-Students with a Bachelor's degree in Bioengineering are eligible for regular admission.
+To be eligible for regular admission, the student must have a Bachelor's degree in Bioengineering.
 United States citizens normally will have a minimum grade point average (GPA) of 3.2 out of a total possible 4.0 or equivalent.
 Foreign applicants normally will be in the top 10% of their graduating class.
 Students entering with master's degree are required to have a minimum GPA in their master's degree coursework of 3.5 out of a possible 4.0.
 The Graduate Record Exam (GRE) is required for all applicants.
 Foreign students must also submit test scores from the Test of English as a Foreign Language Exam (TOEFL).